-- 3.1 Complaints where a Group Member is a controller - 3.1.1 Verizon's Director, International Privacy will handle all complaints arising under the EU Controller Policy in respect of the processing of personal information where a Group Member is the controller of that information.
-Verizon's Director, International Privacy will liaise with relevant business units to investigate the complaint.
-The Director, International Privacy will coordinate a response. - 3.1.2 What is the response time?
+- 3.1 Complaints where a Group Member is a controller - 3.1.1 Verizon's Senior Director, International Privacy will handle all complaints arising under the EU Controller Policy in respect of the processing of personal information where a Group Member is the controller of that information.
+Verizon's Senior Director, International Privacy will liaise with relevant business units to investigate the complaint.
+The Senior Director, International Privacy will coordinate a response. - 3.1.2 What is the response time?

-Verizon's Director, International Privacy will acknowledge receipt of a complaint to the individual concerned within 5 working days, investigating and making a substantive response within one month.
-If, due to the complexity of the complaint and number of requests, a substantive response cannot be given within this period, Verizon's Director, International Privacy will advise the complainant of the reason for the delay within one month of receipt of the complaint, and provide a reasonable estimate (not exceeding two further months from the date on which the individual was notified of the extension) for the timescale within which a response will be provided.
+Verizon's Senior Director, International Privacy (who has an appropriate level of independence in the exercise of their functions) will acknowledge receipt of a complaint to the individual concerned within 5 working days, investigating and making a substantive response without undue delay and within one month.
+If, due to the complexity of the complaint and number of requests, a substantive response cannot be given within this period, Verizon's Senior Director, International Privacy will advise the complainant of the reason for the delay within one month of receipt of the complaint, and provide a reasonable estimate (not exceeding two further months from the date on which the individual was notified of the extension) for the timescale within which a response will be provided.